 From that perspective, desert energy seems to be at a disadvantage with the high investment cost.
-Of course, the cost of operation is the selling feature of desert energy: No fuels required and the sun doesn’t charge anyone for shining.
+However, CSP-Plants are no longer that far away from Coal- and Gas-Plants.
+Nuclear Power Plants are the most expansive to build, so it is not a fair comparison.
+Of course the cost of operation is the selling feature of desert energy: No fuels required and the sun doesn’t charge anyone for shining.

 The maintenance cost of such a power plant is comparable to that of the slightly more complex gas or coal plants.
 Nuclear plants have a far higher maintenance cost, due to higher security requirements.